jangrace/data_wrangling_i/data_import.md

     ##  9 10091  76.0 male              0             3             4             0
     ## 10 10092  74.2 female           10             2            11             6
     ## # … with 1,077 more rows

+## Comparison with Base R

+1. Always use read_csv NOT read.csv. read.csv will read in additional
+    unnecessary info (i.e., space, comma)